quantnetwork/overledger-sdk-javascript-v2/api_reference.md

 <a name="module_overledger-dlt-bitcoin.default"></a>

 ### *overledger-dlt-bitcoin*.default
-Development package for Bitcoin blockchain.
+Development package for Substract blockchain.

 <a name="module_overledger-dlt-bitcoin.log"></a>